Salerm

 Salerm ([salɛʁm]; Selèrm) is a commune in the Haute-Garonne department in southwestern France.

 A small village but a very friendly community.
-It is home to gite31, a luxury gite, that attracts international tourist from as far as Hong Kong.
+It is home to gite31, a luxury gite, that attracts international tourists from as far as Hong Kong.
 There are many tourist attractions within 30 minutes and less than an hour from Toulouse.

 It has its own tennis court and an annual fete in mid summer.